-- Growing Squash in pots or containers is a great way to enjoy the delicious fruit without taking up too much space.
+- Growing Squash in pots or containers is a great way to enjoy the delicious fruit without wasting too much space.
 The key to success is to choose the right type of Squash and to provide plenty of water and nutrients.

 - There are many different types of Squash, but the most popular for container gardening are summer Squash, like zucchini and crookneck.
 Winter Squash can also be grown in containers, but they need more space.